Louella Parsons: Personal life

 Parsons was married three times.
 First, to real estate developer and broker John Dement Parsons, whom she married in 1905.
 From this union, they had one daughter named Harriet who was born on August 23, 1906, in Burlington City, Des Moines County, Iowa.
 Parsons divorced John in 1914.
 A year later, she married second husband John McCaffrey Jr. in 1915.
+She learned to juggle so she could entertain her wedding guests.
 The couple later divorced.

 She pursued singing as a hobby, and took voice lessons with Estelle Liebling, the voice teacher of Beverly Sills.

 Her third marriage was to Los Angeles surgeon Dr. Harry Martin (whom she called "Docky") in 1930; Martin served in the Army Medical Corps during World War I and World War II.
 His specialty was venereal diseases and he advanced to the post of Twentieth Century Fox's chief medical officer.
 He was also known as a heavy drinker.
 They remained married until Martin's death on June 24, 1951.

 After Martin's death she dated songwriter Jimmy McHugh, a fellow Catholic who introduced her to many of the new teenage musical sensations of the time, including Elvis Presley.
-The couple were a fixture at parties, premieres, and such nightspots as Dino’s Lodge on Sunset Strip.
+The couple were a fixture at parties, premieres, and such nightspots as Dino's Lodge on Sunset Strip.

 Harriet would later follow her mother's passion for writing, and would find employment as a writer for a popular California magazine.
 She also became one of the few female producers in the Hollywood studio system although she still struggled in this role despite the influence of her powerful mother.